2300 AD: Technology

-DNA Modifications (DNAMs) are what colonists would undergo to adapt to life on their respective planets.
+Colonist undergo DNA Modifications (DNAMs) to adapt to life on their respective planets.
 GDW 2300AD originally had DNAMs for one colony, the high-gravity world of King.
 Mongoose 2300AD has expanded this so that a DNAM would be configured for each colony.
-These would involve both internal and external physical changes that could include DNAMS such as Dry World Adaption where a character would retain all their water and urinate crystals.
+These would involve both internal and external physical changes, such as Dry World Adaptation, where a character would retain all their water and urinate crystals.
 Another more extreme DNAM is Merman, which enables a person to live underwater.

 Sentient species

 The following sentient species are known to humans in 2300 AD: